 Dr H Jones

 Howard Jones’s main research interests are in the early Germanic languages, especially Gothic, Old English, Old High German, and Middle High German.
-He is currently working with Martin Jones on an Introduction to Middle High German to be published by OUP.
+He is currently working with Martin Jones on The Oxford Guide to Middle High German to be published by OUP.

 Linguistics.
 Prelims: General Linguistics (Paper VIII); Finals: Historical Linguistics (Paper XII), General Linguistics (Paper XIII).

 Teaching resources can be found here.

 Martin Luther, Sermon on Indulgences and Grace & 95 Theses, edition and translation by Howard Jones et al., Oxford: Taylor Institution Library (2018).